Southern Comma (Polygonia egea)

 next page back to list

 Egea has a southern European distribution and is quite rare in France where it only occurs in one small section of the south-eastern corner.
-By 2007 this was the only one I had seen for certain, although it is possible that in 2006 I saw a second brood egea, which is darker than the first brood and therefore more likely to be confused with the Comma (P. c-album); it seemed just too pale for c-album, but at the time I preferred to look rather than snap and without a photograph there is always doubt.
+By 2007 6619 was the only one I had seen for certain, although it is possible that in 2006 I saw a second brood egea, which is darker than the first brood and therefore more likely to be confused with the Comma (P. c-album); it seemed just too pale for c-album, but at the time I preferred to look rather than snap and without a photograph there is always doubt.
 Having seen several very light c-album since, the one I saw in 2006 could easily have been c-album.
 I did see a second egea for certain in 2009 in the Alpes-Maritimes.
 I heard of a sighting of one in mid-October 2011(!) in the same general area of the Alpes-Maritimes; there do not appear to be any other records of sightings anywhere else in France.
-In 2015, I saw egea for only the third time.
+In 2015, I saw egea for only the third time, and in 2017 I added a fourth, albeit in exactly the same location.

 |An underside shot is probably essential for definitive identification although the lower forewing margin is almost conclusive on its own, the margin of egea being almost straight whereas the c-album margin is highly curved.
 The underside is also distinctive, being lighter than c-album, and having the appearance of a piece of wood or bark, perfect camouflage.
 The unh white mark is more of a "Y" than the "C" of c-album, although I have seen and photographed c-album with a white mark somewhere between the egea Y and the c-album C. The wing edges are rather more jagged in egea than c-album.|